My Solo Hike Through Canmore

 I purchased my Greyhound ticket which set me back only $65 CAD both ways (half of what my Lake Louise tour was going to cost me).
 My bus left at lunch time from the bus station in central Calgary and the ride was only about an hour and a bit.

-A word of warning – Greyhound Canada is terminating most of its routes as I am writing this post in October 2018.
-I am sure other companies will step in to take over.
+A word of warning – Greyhound Canada has closed its doors permanently since my visit to Canmore.
+But other companies have stepped to fill this need.
 I think taking a bus and doing your own thing is great.
 You do what you want at your own pace.
 It feels much more liberating.
 In the end I was very glad my organized tour hadn’t worked out.

 But do not fret, there are plenty of organized tours.
 However, the big ones book well in advance.
 And the small ones sometimes have trouble filling their small vehicles.
 My tour needed four passengers.
 In the end, it couldn’t fill those four spots in September and that’s why it ended up being cancelled.
 Of course, you can always rent a car and drive there.
 But remember, public transportation is the greener option.
 Another bonus of taking public transport or a tour – you don’t need to buy a park pass.
 If you end up driving, you can buy one here.
 Although you don’t need a pass for the town of Canmore itself, as soon as you drive into Banff National Park through the Canmore gate, you will need one.